 The IRS limits the amount you can add to each of these accounts annually, so be sure to stay within these rules:

 - For 2022, the contribution limit is set at $20,500 for 401(k) accounts (before employer match) and $6,000 for an IRA.

 - Older workers (those over age 50) can add an additional $6,500 to a 401(k) as a catch-up contribution, while an IRA allows an additional $1,000 contribution.

 2. Use investment funds to reduce risk

 Risk tolerance is one of the first things you should consider when you start investing.
-When markets decline as they did during the coronavirus crisis, many investors flee.
+When markets decline as they did in 2020 or so far in 2022, many investors flee.
 But long-term investors often see such downturns as a chance to buy stocks at a discounted price.
 Investors who can weather such downturns may enjoy the market’s average annual return – about 10 percent historically.
 But you have to be able to stay in the market when things get rough.

 Some people want a quick score in the stock market without experiencing any downside, but the market just doesn’t work like that.
 You must endure down periods in order to enjoy the gains.

 To reduce your risk as a long-term investor, it all comes down to diversification.
 You can be more aggressive in your allocation to stocks when you’re young and your withdrawal date is distant.
 As you inch closer to retirement or the date you’re looking to withdraw from your accounts, start scaling back your risk.
 Your diversification should grow more conservative over time so you don’t risk major losses in a market downturn.